adamhamlin/fin/README.md

 ```bash
 echo 'export FRAP_FIND_UTILITY=fd' >> ~/.bash_profile
 ```
->In theory, you can use frap with any utility that outputs newline-delimited paths.
+>In theory, you can use frap with any command or expression that outputs newline-delimited paths.

 ## Navigating frap
 Use arrow keys (or vi arrow keys), to navigate.
 Right arrow or enter selects, left arrow cancels.
 Press '/' to search within the returned matches.
 Press 'q' or 'esc' to quit.